There’s Only One Way to Grow a Fan Base: Become Attractive

 How you became who you are.

-A solid backstory, backed with proof, validates your claims.
+It’s the easiest way to build rapport.
+Especially today—when it’s hard to know who’s real—a solid backstory, backed with proof, validates your claims.

 Parables

 Parables are short stories that use everyday situations to teach deeper lessons.
+That’s why children’s books are filled with them.
+They etch complex ideas permanently into our minds.

 • Explain concepts